-In order to ensure proper use of grant funded equipment throughout its useful life, ADOT holds a first lien on all equipment in the amount of the federal share of the equipment cost.
+In order to ensure proper use of grant funded equipment throughout its useful life, ADOT holds a first lien on all equipment.
 The lien extends through the useful life of the capital equipment.
 Secondary Manufacturer and Aftermarket Vehicle Components, in addition to the original equipment manufacturer (OEM) components (as supplied by the manufacturer or vendor to the State or ADOT) or their equivalent-must remain with the vehicle as delivered by ADOT to the Subrecipient and are considered to be included in the lien.

-Vehicles will no longer be released off lien at a specified number of years or mileage.
+Vehicles cannot be released off lien at a specified number of years or mileage.
 The lien release will occur at the time ADOT has deemed the vehicle has reached the end of its useful life and the vehicle is being sold or transferred.
 When requesting lien release prior to disposal, please submit the vehicle disposal form to your ADOT program manager.